shawn2400/market-gpt-api-template/replit.md

 Consolidated notification system with batched reports for Health, Trade/PnL, Critical Alerts, and AI Trade Reviews, with rate limiting.

 ### Deployment Architecture
-The production environment runs on Render.com with **9 Background Workers** (including Auto-Optimization Orchestrator) and a Neon PostgreSQL database, connected to GitHub for auto-deployment.
+The production environment runs on Render.com with **11 Background Workers** (including Auto-Optimization Orchestrator, Trailing TP via Position Monitor, and Insurance Monitor) and a Neon PostgreSQL database, connected to GitHub for auto-deployment.
 Replit is used for development.

 ## External Dependencies